raffll/My-Limits/Attributes, Skills & Potions Limit README.txt

 - Strength, Intelligence, Luck, Alchemy, Enchant, and Armorer are special cases where you have to get rid of all fortify effects or get rid of the corresponding fortify effect and wait at least one hour.
 When you have a fortify attribute or skill permanent power, only the second option is available.
 - Waiting while potion cooldown is running, just recover you from negative effect, because cooldown is always 20 seconds, but you have to wait at least 1 hour.
 - Keep in mind that when you levitate, you cannot wait.
-- After recover your fatigue and magicka are set to 0.
+- After recovery your fatigue and magicka will be set to 0.

 #### Attribute cap